Editor's note: Estimated mileage ratings have been lowered to reflect a June 2014 Ford audit of this car's stated mileage.

 C-Max in the Market

 No doubt many Escape Hybrid fans were chagrined by Ford's decision to redesign the Escape without a gas-electric version.
 The C-Max lacks an all-wheel-drive option, but its mileage and SUV-like qualities should provide a legitimate replacement.
-Keep an eye on reliability: The related Focus is well below average, though many owner complaints stem from the dual-clutch automatic transmission, which the C-Max lacks.
-Still, our test car's check-engine light turned on thanks to a problematic fuel-filler inlet.
+Reliability so far has been a black hole — much worse than average for both the C-Max and the plug-in C-Max Energi.
+Indeed, our test car's check-engine light turned on thanks to a problematic fuel-filler inlet.
 We addressed the problem as directed in the owner's manual, but to no avail.

 Will the C-Max ever reach Prius status?
 Unlikely.
 Toyota's halo hybrid has so much brand equity that the automaker could probably get people to buy a Prius pickup or roadster.
-Ford has a long way to go before it gets there — but the C-Max, electronics aside, is a good start.
+Ford has a long way to go before it gets there, but the C-Max is a start.

 |Send Kelsey an email|